The Most Popular Dessert in Every State

 TENNESEE – Chess pie

 This easy pie doesn't contain any fruit.
 It is a mixture of eggs, milk or buttermilk, flour, sugar, and something sour to cut the sweetness like lemon.
-Cooking Classy's secret to the perfect chess pie is to use browned butter which will also help cut the sweetness of the pie.
+According to the Cooking Classy blog, one secret to the perfect chess pie is to use browned butter which will also help cut the sweetness of the pie.

 TEXAS – Pecan pie